 For years, Sean wrestled with the question of how to help people complete their healing journey in a way that would be sufficiently safe.
 He eventually turned to Holotropic Breathwork, which is a powerful therapeutic process originally developed in the 1970’s by Dr. Stanislav Grof and his late wife, Christina.
 While breathwork facilitators certified by Grof Transpersonal Training generally avoid using this method with people who have had a history of psychosis, Sean has found that for many people with such histories, holotropic breathwork can be both very effective and reasonably safe, provided that it is performed in a highly secure, private retreat setting.

-In a webinar that will happen on 3/2/18, 12:30 PM EST, Sean will share the details of his retreat program, with a focus on how modifications to the standard holotropic breathwork format have led to increasingly positive results.
-A few of Sean’s clients, Moni Kettler and Tim Knoote, are expected to join him, to share their experiences of healing – living a life free of both psychotic symptoms and psychiatric medications.
+In a webinar that occurred on 3/2/18, Sean shared the details of his retreat program, with a focus on how modifications to the standard holotropic breathwork format have led to increasingly positive results.
+Two of Sean’s clients share their experiences of healing — their shift to living a life free of both psychotic symptoms and psychiatric medications.
 You can watch a recording of this presentation at